How to Choose the best Auto Top Off for You:

 Traditionally ATO systems were almost always based on mechanical float switches.
 These have served well over the years, though they do have some known downsides.
 Primarily that it is quiet easy for a snail or other critter to crawl on them and trigger the ATO system, etc. Just the last year alone has seen a huge influx in sensor options.
 Here is a summary of the more common types.

 Mechanical in Operation.
-Simple and inexpensive, the float switch has been the mainstay in auto top offs from the beginning.
+Straightforward and inexpensive, the float switch has been the mainstay in auto top offs from the beginning.
 They are effective but are prone to mechanical failure or interference from tank critters, waves, etc.

 Primarily a feature of the Tunze Osmolator 3155, the optical eye is an electronic sensor that detects water level.
 It has no moving parts making it much less prone to failure or false reading.

 Present on ATO units like the Innovative Marine HydroFill.
 They utilize conductivity probes to detect the presence of water between the probes.
 These are another method that does not contain moving parts.

 These are systems like the Elos Digital Osmocontroller.
 The probe includes a small heating element and a temperature sensor.
 When the probe is submerged the heat dissipates quickly, but when the water level drops below the level of the probe, the probe tip will heat up.
 This is sensed by the temperature sensor and this is what activates the ATO cycle.
 The benefit to this type of ATO is its extremely small size.